CruxGarden/api/README.md

 These four Dimensions capture the fundamental ways that Cruxes, or ideas, relate to one another.

-But, so what?
-Who cares, right?
-How is that relevant?
+But, what are the benefits of such a system?
 What problem does modeling ideas in this way solve?

 More to come...